15 Best WordPress Table Plugins Tested & Compared for 2026

 Key Features

-• Mathematical formulas and conditional formatting
+• Mathematical formulas for common calculations

 What We Like Most

-• Built-in formula support for calculations
+• Built-in calculations eliminate manual totals

 What Could Be Better